McKindless: History

-From 1996 Mckindless started a commuter shuttle between Wishaw and Glasgow. and restarted the original routes, and started services to Cleland and Lanark from 1997.
+From 1996 Mckindless started a commuter shuttle between Wishaw and Glasgow, restarted the original routes and from 1997 started services to Cleland and Lanark.

-In 2000, the company expanded again by opening a depot in Parkhead, and started operating route with Glasgow city centre – Bishopbriggs – Kirkintilloch.
+In 2000, the company expanded again by opening a depot in Rutherglen and started operating a route with Glasgow city centre – Bishopbriggs – Kirkintilloch.
 By 2005 they had opened a new purpose-built depot in Parkhead and started route 62.
 The 62 route became their best route being very busy and operated by low floor vehicles.

 Collapse

-The company ceased operation of its services at 19:00 on Friday 19 February 2010.
+The company ceased operation at 19:00 on Friday 19 February 2010.
 Many employees were not notified that the company was about to close, only discovering this when their shifts ended.
 The end of the company left 116 people unemployed.
 There were also allegations of tax fraud, with the Inland Revenue telling former employees that the company had not paid tax or national insurance contributions on their behalf since 2004.
 The company's depot at Bogside was taken over by new company P&C Buses, which also took on several former McKindless services in North Lanarkshire.
 P&C was itself dissolved in 2013.
 Since then, McKindless has been succeeded by JMB Travel, which operates many former McKindless services in Lanarkshire and uses similar branding to McKindless.